 If you keep reading on, we will discuss what benefits long sleeve swimsuits (a.k.a.
 Rash guards) actually provide you (and what they don’t), as well as which swimwear can keep you warm in the water and why you should wear that instead.

-On land, clothing does a decent job of insulating your body heat, thereby keeping you warm.
+On land, regular clothing does a decent job of insulating your body heat, thereby keeping you warm.
 Most clothes can trap heat efficiently, and depending on the material, can even block the wind.
 The end result is that you can stay warm with the right clothes even if it’s chilly out.

 If you try to apply the same logic to a swimsuit, unfortunately that is where things fall apart.
-First off, water can easily go where it’s not supposed to; even the tiniest opening will allow water to enter, so even skin tight clothing cannot keep water out.
+First off, water can easily go where it’s not supposed to; even the tiniest opening will allow water to enter, and even skin tight clothing cannot keep water out.
 On top of that, water is 25 times more effective at conducting heat away from your body than air.

 Since swimsuits aren’t waterproof due to the large openings for your neck, arms, and legs to fit through, you can bet that the water is going to enter, come into contact with every square inch of your skin, and conduct body heat away from you rapidly.

-Furthermore, most swimsuits and rash guards are loose and stretchy.
+Furthermore, most swim shirts and rash guards are loose and stretchy.
 A loose rash guard will not be in close enough contact with your skin to limit the amount of water entering.
 We also have to consider the materials that swimsuits are made of, nylon and lycra, which are designed primarily to be stretchy and quick-drying, not insulating.

 Depending on how thick your rash guard is, it may provide some warmth in the water, but don’t count on it making a significant difference.
+Basically, don’t count on any kind of swim shirt to keep you warm.

 What long-sleeve swimsuits actually do for you